WHO Europe: Few women know alcohol linked to breast cancer

 “More than half of all breast cancer cases attributable to alcohol in Europe are not due to heavy drinking, and about one third of new cases every year are due to drinking the equivalent of up to two small glasses of wine per day.”

-The WHO called for new national policies to bring about a change in drinking habits across Europe, noting that there have been “no changes in alcohol consumption per capita in the European Union since 2010”.
+The WHO called for new national policies to change drinking habits in Europe, noting that per capita consumption has barely changed since 2010.

+To prevent cancer risk factors the WHO “urges countries to place clear warnings on alcohol products as they already do for tobacco products,” the organisation’s Europe director Hans Kluge told AFP.

+Europe “has the highest levels of alcohol consumption in the world — with one in 10 alcohol-related deaths — reducing or limiting our alcohol consumption is an excellent starting point for reducing the adverse effects and prioritising health,” he added.

 Breast cancer is the second-most detected cancer, with 2.3 million cases worldwide in 2022, according to the WHO.